raphaelameaume/fragment/docs/guide/using-existing-p5js-sketches.md

 };
 ```

-You should now be able to play with sliders under the Parameters and see your changes live on the canvas.
+Sliders will now appear in the Parameters panel, allowing live interaction with the sketch's behavior.